Tan Kin Lian: Other positions

 Tan's portfolio in 2007 mentioned more than 60 directorships and other corporate appointments.
 Of these, the most notable was as Chairman of International Co-operative & Mutual Insurance Federation from 1992 to 1997, an international organisation which at that time represented 123 insurance groups in 65 countries, employing 260,000 people.
 The total assets of the members of this international federation totalled US$1.5 trillion in 1997.

 Post-retirement interlude

 Since retiring from NTUC Income in 2007, Tan has provided free financial advice and opinions on current affairs through his blog, and had established the Financial Service Consumer Association (FISCA) to educate people about long-term financial security.
 During the 2008 financial crisis, he organised public rallies for people who lost their money due to investing in Lehman Brothers' Minibond products.
 The rallies resulted in a petition to Singapore Government, signed by 983 investors.

+He has been active in social media in more recent times, and is especially "active on his public Facebook page which has a following of over 9,000 fans" where he posts regularly on his life as well as on political and social developments.
+He has also posted extensively on Forest City apartments in Malaysia, having bought a property there, on cost of living issues in Singapore, and on foreign labor in Singapore.

 Political career

 A former member of the governing People's Action Party (PAP) for 30 years, he left the party in 2008 due to his inactivity, and disagreement with the party's value system.
 He also served as the party's branch secretary at Marine Parade for three years and was picked by Goh Chok Tong in 1977, to test a pilot scheme for setting up block committees, now known as Residents' Committees (RC).

 For the first ten years, Tan was active in Marine Parade constituency but became inactive for the next 20 years, after moving to Upper Thomson and later Yio Chu Kang.